jnozzi/cocoadev.com/markdown/MouseEnteredTroubleWithNSView.md

 Hey guys/girls,

-I've been trying to get an General/NSView to respond to the mouseEntered event but having a lot of trouble.
+I've been trying to get an NSView to respond to the mouseEntered event but having a lot of trouble.
 I've read apple's docs and followed their steps but I think I must have missed something really quite obvious.
-Anyhow if it is possible, could someone paste some example code in or tell me the little trick in getting an General/NSView to respond to mouseEntered.
+Anyhow if it is possible, could someone paste some example code in or tell me the little trick in getting an NSView to respond to mouseEntered.

 This is what I've got so far: